mnwalker/magictoolbox/qf/README.md

-# magictoolbox
+# qf
-Collection of useful and timesaving scripts, links and other bits
+Quick functions for common tasks I use often

+Designed and tested for debian derivatives only.

-Created by Mark Walker 2016
+Created by Mark Walker 2017

 Licensed under MIT license